 Zoellick knows her lingering pain was a direct result of grueling labor and delivery.
 Luckily, physical therapy aided her recovery, but for a number of moms, their postpartum pains go untreated.

-“Many women think these problems will go away on their own,” rather than seek help, said Chicago-based physical therapist Heather Alaniz, DPT, OCS.
+“Many women think these problems will go away on their own,” rather than seek help, said physical therapist Dr. Heather Alaniz.
 “To be honest, [that’s because] these problems are embarrassing!”
 Alaniz wants moms to know pains related to the birthing process are a normal part of pregnancy, labor, and childbirth.
 Here’s a run-down of the top postpartum issues Alaniz treats in her practice, and how to address them.

 1. Urinary or fecal urgency, frequency, and/or incontinence